 Don’t forget about the Dubrovnik Card!

-I suspect that these numbers may change again at some point, but as of the time of writing, a one-day Dubrovnik Card costs 200 kuna (even less if purchased online!), which is the exact same price as a ticket to the Dubrovnik city walls, which are included with the card.
+I suspect that these numbers may change again at some point, but as of early 2022, a one-day Dubrovnik Card costs 250 kuna (even less if purchased online!).

 You can check full inclusions, updated prices, and get a discount for purchasing the card online here.